 \subsection{Heart of the matter}

 Euler was a virtuoso of generating functions.
 So let us start with the generating function for all nonpositive integer values of $\zeta$.
-In that task appears daunting, the gentle reader, fear not!
+If that task appears daunting, gentle reader, fear not!

 Let $S_m(n)$ denote the finite sum $\sum_{k=1}^n k^m$, and consider the exponential generating function $G(z,n)$ for the sequence $(S_m(n))_{m=0}^\infty$.
 That means

 If $n$ tends to $\infty$, the sum $S_m(n)$ must be replaced by the value of the $\zeta$-function at $-m$ and the generating function by its limit $1/(e^{-z}-1)$.
 An `unpleasant' term $-1/z$ appears in the Laurent expansion of this function at the origin, which we will, for now, unceremoniously discard.
 We get